The 10 most innovative wellness companies in 2022

 For summiting new heights in connected fitness

 Clmbr brings connected fitness to the rock face—without having to worry about dangling off a cliff several thousand feet in the air.
-Designed for adventurous fitness junkies, the device, which simulates rock-climbing via a stationary machine that fits in the corner of a one-bedroom apartment, lets users take classes with instructors or do free climbs, even ones replicating the effort of scaling the face of El Capitan or summiting Mount Everest.
+Designed for adventurous fitness junkies, the device, which simulates rock climbing via a stationary machine that fits in the corner of a one-bedroom apartment, lets users take classes with instructors or do free climbs, even ones replicating the effort of scaling the face of El Capitan or summiting Mount Everest.
 Clmbr, which retails for $2,799, started with an Indiegogo campaign in December 2020 that was fully funded in less than 30 minutes.
 Since then, it’s opened a flagship studio in Denver, and it’s attracted a slew of celebrity adherents, including tennis star Novak Djokovic, NFL player Odell Beckham Jr., Pitbull, and Jay-Z.

 7. Tripp